google/wire/README.md

 }
 ```

-It's important to note that the expression will be copied, so references to
+It's important to note that the expression will be copied to the injector's
-variables will be evaluated during the call to the injector. `gowire` will emit
+package; references to variables will be evaluated during the injector
-an error if the expression calls any functions.
+package's initialization. `gowire` will emit an error if the expression calls
+any functions or receives from any channels.

 ### Cleanup functions